-- a) Tax liability of Resident - i) Income received or deemed to be received in India. - ii) Income accrued or deemed to be accrued in India. - iii) Income received or accrued outside the India
+- a) Tax liability of ordinarily Resident - i) Income received or deemed to be received in India. - ii) Income accrued or deemed to be accrued in India. - iii) Income from business outside but control by India. - iv) Income received or accrued outside the India - b) Tax liability of Not ordinarily resident: - i) Income received or deemed to be received in India. - ii) Income occurred or deemed to be accrued in India.

-- b) Tax liability of Not ordinarily resident: - i) Income received or deemed to be received in India. - ii) Income occurred or deemed to be accrued in India. - iii) Income business situated outside India but controlled and managed from India - c) Tax liability of non residents: - i) Income received or deemed to be received in India - ii) Income occurred or deemed to be accrued in India.
+- iii) Income business situated outside India but controlled and managed from India - c) Tax liability of non residents of India: - i) Income received or deemed to be received in India - ii) Income occurred or deemed to be accrued in India.